The Best Auto Insurance Companies 2026

 Evaluate Financial Strength and Customer Satisfaction

 Price means nothing if your insurer can't pay claims.
-Check each company's AM Best rating — a measure of financial stability.
-Look for ratings of A or higher.
-USAA, State Farm, and Travelers all maintain A++ ratings, the highest possible designation.
+Check each company's AM Best rating — a measure of financial stability — and look for ratings of A or higher.
+USAA, GEICO, and Travelers all maintain A++ ratings, the highest possible designation.
+State Farm and Progressive both hold A+ ratings — still strong, but a step below.

 Consider Your Specific Driver Profile